Chuck Close, celebrated creator of pixelated portraits, dies at 81

 He continued painting and found ways to use technology to expand his body of work.
 He had some 10,000 of his hand-painted marks scanned into a computer.
 Then he digitally rearranged them to produce portraits, including likenesses of the artists Cecily Brown, Kiki Smith, Cindy Sherman and Kara Walker.
 He was a 2000 National Medal of Arts recipient.

 Mr. Close’s marriage to Leslie Close ended in divorce, as did a much shorter marriage to artist Sienna Shields.
-Survivors include two daughters from his first marriage, Maggie and Georgia, and four grandchildren.
+Survivors include two daughters from his first marriage and four grandchildren.

 In the 1998 documentary, Mr. Close said that when he first tried painting after becoming paralyzed, he would often break down and cry.
-But herealized that while he couldn’t do many of the things he loved doing — “swim in the ocean, walk on the beach, roughhouse on the grass with my kids” — he could still make art.
+But he realized that while he couldn’t do many of the things he loved doing — “swim in the ocean, walk on the beach, roughhouse on the grass with my kids” — he could still make art.

 “Aside from my family and friends,” he said, painting “means the most to me.”